QpxDesign/nginx_log_stats/README.md

 - `-w/--host`- OPTIONAL, match for specific host (like site.domain.com)
 - `-r/--request`- OPTIONAL, find all entries for specific request (like GET /home/)
 - `-st/--status`- OPTIONAL, find all entries for specific HTTP status code (like 200, 404, etc)
+- `-u/--unique` - OPTIONAL, only show latest request of each IP address within log selection
+- `-a/--analytics` - OPTIONAL, show a analytical view of your log selection, instead of just the raw logs

 ### License (MIT)
 MIT License